How to Connect a Generator to a House Without Transfer Switch? Do’s and Don’ts

 8. Regular Inspections: Perform regular inspections on the setup, checking for wear and tear on cords and ensuring proper functioning of the generator.
 Maintenance is key for long-term reliability.

-See also How to Test Portable Generator Output in 9 Easy Steps?
+See also How to Clean a Portable Generator Gas Tank in 8 Easy Steps

 How to Connect a Generator to a House Without Transfer Switch